 What to know about getting the COVID-19 vaccine

-NAU has become a COVID-19 State vaccination site.
-To learn more and schedule appointments, visit NAU’s COVID-19 State Vaccination site.
-Now that vaccine eligibility in Coconino County has opened to anyone 16 and older, we encourage all students to register for a vaccine appointment as soon as possible.
+Vaccine eligibility in Coconino County has opened to anyone 16 and older, we encourage all students to register for a vaccine appointment as soon as possible.
 For additional information and locations, please visit the COVID-19 State Vaccination Site.

 Frequently Asked Questions